Babymeena/s3/README.md

-This Repository contains the configuration files to make changes in the servers
+This Repository contains the configuration python files to make changes in the servers